Contact:

 Division Chief: Natalie King, Senior AAG

-Overview: The Social and Health and Services (SHO) division represents five state agencies in their missions to provide benefits, protection and care to some of our state’s most vulnerable and disenfranchised residents.
-The division’s 26 attorneys and 39 professional staff provide legal services, advice and representation to the Department of Social and Health Services’ many programs and functions, including mental health services and the state psychiatric hospitals; adult protective services; home and community services for elderly and disabled individuals; service to individuals with developmental and intellectual disabilities; income assistance; revenue recovery and child support; vocational rehabilitation; and the Special Commitment Center.
-We provide legal services to Health Care Authority programs, such as public employee benefits, school employee benefits, Medicaid and other medical assistance programs, alcohol and drug rehabilitation and behavioral health.
-Other clients include the Health Benefit Exchange, the Department of Veterans Affairs and the Department of Services for the Blind.
+Overview: The Social and Health and Services (SHO) division represents five state agencies in their missions to provide benefits, protection, and care to some of our state’s most vulnerable and disenfranchised residents.
+The division’s 44 attorneys and 28 professional staff deliver legal services, advice, and representation to the Department of Social and Health Services’ wide range of programs and functions, including mental health services and the state psychiatric hospitals; adult protective services; home and community services for elderly and disabled individuals; services for individuals with developmental and intellectual disabilities; income assistance; revenue recovery and child support; vocational rehabilitation; and the Special Commitment Center.